ACCT Association Awards

 Current Association Awards Recipients

-ACCT announced the recipients of its annual Association Awards for community college trustees, equity programs, chief executive officers, faculty members, and professional board staff members during the ACCT Awards Gala on Friday, October 18, at the Hilton San Francisco Union Square.
-San Francisco, California.
-Awardees were announced live during the gala on ACCT's Twitter @CCTrustees.
+ACCT announced the recipients of its annual Association Awards for community college trustees, equity programs, chief executive officers, faculty members, and professional board staff members during the ACCT Leadership Congress in October.
+Awardees were announced live on ACCT's Twitter @CCTrustees.